How-Bout-No/cydia-repo/README.md

 # how-bout-no.github.io
-My repository for Cydia
+My repository for Cydia.
-I don't plan on making tweaks, only tweak addons for the time being

-Huge thanks to [@supermamon](https://twitter.com/supermamon) for the Reposi3 template!
+Huge thanks to [@supermamon](https://twitter.com/supermamon) for the Reposi3 template